mat-docs/draft/MAT.Atlas.TCPRecorder/README.md

 ## Sample project

-Demonstrates connection, setup of parameter configuration, sending lap/parameter data.
+Demonstrates use of the client library by sending live test data to ATLAS.

 Ensure the configuration folder is set appropriately:

 ![Options](./images/options.jpg)

-Then configure a TCP Listener Recorder instance in ATLAS (local machine with port number 4567 for the sample):
+Configure a TCP Listener Recorder instance in ATLAS (local machine with port number 4567 for the sample):

 ![Options](./images/recorder-config.jpg)